 Revenues.
 Revenues increased \$53.3 million, or 32.6%, to \$216.7 million for fiscal 2004 from \$163.5 million for fiscal 2003.
 This increase was due primarily to the InteCap acquisition, which contributed approximately \$31.8 million in revenue for fiscal 2004.
 Aside from the additional revenue attributable to InteCap, we experienced strong revenue growth primarily in our finance and competition practice areas and, to a lesser extent, our energy and environment, and pharmaceutical practice areas.
 Our strong growth in the competition practice is a result of increased mergers and acquisitions engagements, and continued strength in antitrust litigation.
 The growth in our finance practice area resulted from increased demand for our services in general securities litigation, accounting malpractice litigation, and other financial-based litigation.
 The growth in our energy and environmental practice is due primarily to work related to the Federal Energy Regulatory Commission's various rule-makings with regard to competitive electricity markets, as well as increased revenues from energy clients in the Asia Pacific region.
 These increases were partially offset by a decrease in revenue primarily in our materials and manufacturing practice area.
 The net increase in demand for our services is reflected in increased utilization and an increase in our average employee consultant headcount.
 The total number of employee consultants increased to 554 at the end of fiscal 2004, which includes 129 from the InteCap acquisition, 34 from the NECG acquisition, and 15 from the TCA acquisition, from 344 at the end of fiscal 2003.
 The remaining increase in headcount from the end of fiscal 2003 is due to continued hiring and recruiting efforts.
-Utilization was 79% for fiscal 2003.
-The decrease in fixed-price projects is due primarily to a downturn in our chemicals and petroleum practice, which traditionally entered into fixed-price contracts and, to a lesser extent, on a percentage basis, the addition of InteCap, which enters into relative
+Utilization was 79% for fiscal 2004 as compared with 72% for fiscal 2003.
+Revenues derived from fixed-price engagements decreased to 6.7% of total revenues for fiscal 2004 from 17.3% for fiscal 2003.
+The decrease in fixed-price projects is due primarily to a downturn in our chemicals and petroleum practice, which traditionally entered into fixed-price contracts and, to a lesser extent, on a percentage basis, the addition of InteCap, which enters into relatively few fixed-price engagements.
+This downturn was driven principally by the security-related reduction in our middle-East business.